fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 They realized that special beings they observed amazed sometimes while playing, called 'complex iterators', were $i$'s parents and that they were expecting to be seen.

-They had answers to give and wanted their son to know that his real name is $j$ (I know this pun hurts many people).
+They had answers to give and wanted their son to know that his real name is $j$ (sorry,just an inocent pun).

 They also wanted to help $i$ friends and show them the path of wisdom.